 11.55.5 EBCS Termination Notice Procedure

-The EBCS Termination Notice Procedure allows a STA that is a broadcaster of EBCS traffic streams to
+The EBCS Termination Notice Procedure allows an EBCS AP that is a broadcaster of EBCS traffic streams to

 indicate that at least one of the EBCS traffic streams that it is broadcasting is to be terminated.

-An EBCS STA that is the broadcaster of one or more EBCS traffic streams shall start to transmit EBCS
+An EBCS AP that is the broadcaster of one or more EBCS traffic streams shall start to transmit EBCS

-Termination Notice frames if one or more EBCS that it is transmitting will terminate within an interval that
+Termination Notice frames if one or more EBCS traffic streams that it is transmitting will terminate within an interval that

-is equal to or shorter than dot11EBCSTerminationNoticeTime, if the STA is not periodically transmitting a
+is equal to or shorter than dot11EBCSTerminationNoticeTime, if the AP is not periodically transmitting a

 schedule for the EBCS that is to be terminated.
-If the EBCS STA starts to transmit EBCS Termination
+If the EBCS AP starts to transmit EBCS Termination

-Notice frames, the STA shall transmit the EBCS Termination Notice frames with a period that is larger
+Notice frames, it shall transmit the EBCS Termination Notice frames with a period that is larger

 than dot11EBCSTerminationNoticeMinimumInterval and smaller than